Video Game: Planetary Annihilation

 - Not Hyperbole: Yes, you can actually annihilate planets over the course of the game.

-- Oh Crap: Can happen numerous ways.
+- Oh, Crap: Can happen numerous ways.
 Enemy got a Kill Sat over your base and you've got nothing that can hit it?
 A thousand tanks closing from all sides?
+Nuclear missiles roaring in with no counter-missiles to stop them?
 Minor planet about to fall on your head?
-Oh Crap.
+Oh, Crap.

 - Orbital Bombardment: If the enemy doesn't have any Umbrellas to shoot down orbital units, an orbital laser is practically unstoppable.
 Just make sure that while you're busy reducing buildings to dust, the other side isn't returning the favor...

 - Point Defenseless: You should never be that.
 If you forgot to guard against air or orbital attacks, this could be a game over in less then 30 seconds of the enemy making thier presence known.

 - Quantity vs. Quality: Do you hurry and build the most advanced units to wipe out enemies from distances at which they can't even see you, much less respond?
 Or do you rush five hundred cheap, weak units and overwhelm everything in your path through sheer numbers?

 - Refining Resources: From the start you can built "Tech 1" energy and Metal Extractors; "Tech 2" buildings can only be constructed once you've built a higher level worker.